Snap, Crackle and Pop

-Snap, Crackle and Pop are the cartoon mascots of Rice Krispies, a brand of breakfast cereal marketed by Kellogg's.
+Snap, Crackle and Pop are the cartoon mascots of Rice Krispies, a brand of breakfast cereal marketed by Kellogg's and its successor companies WK Kellogg Co and Kellanova.

 History

-The gnome characters were originally designed by illustrator Vernon Grant in the early 1930s.
+The characters were originally designed by illustrator Vernon Grant in the early 1930s.
 The names are onomatopoeia and were derived from a Rice Krispies radio ad:

 The first character appeared on the product's packaging in 1933.
 Grant added two more and named the trio Snap, Crackle and Pop.
 Snap is usually portrayed wearing a chef's toque.
 Crackle often is shown wearing a red (or striped) tomte's tuque or "sleeping cap", and Pop often wears a drum major's shako, but is sometimes also seen with a chef's toque, or an odd combination of both a shako and a toque.
 Corporate promotional material describes their relationship as resembling that of brothers.
 Snap is the oldest and is known as a problem solver, Crackle is an unsure "middle child" and known as a jokester, and Pop is a mischievous yet also clumsy youngster and the center of attention.
 There was briefly a fourth elf in the 1950s named Pow who represented the claimed explosive nutritional value of Rice Krispies.

 From their original design as elderly gnomes with large noses, ears and hats, Snap, Crackle and Pop were reimagined with younger and more proportional features in 1949.
-Some time after 1955, their gnome-like oversized ears became more proportional yet pointed, as seen in common portrayals of elves.
+Some time after 1955, their elf-like oversized ears became more proportional yet pointed, as seen in common portrayals of elves.
 They first appeared as animated characters in 1955, targeted toward such children's shows as The Howdy Doody Show.
-The voices of the original gnomes were provided by Daws Butler, Paul Winchell and Don Messick.
-More recent voices have included Phil Vischer, Mike Nawrocki, Keith Chegwin, Chad Doreck, Eddie Deezen, Thom Adcox-Hernandez, Mona Marshall and Dino Andrade.
-As of 2009, the three gnomes are voiced by Andy Hirsch (Snap), Danny Cooksey (Crackle) and Mark Ballou (Pop).
-As of 2017, the three gnomes are now voiced by Josh Brener (Snap), Ben Schwartz (Crackle) and Tom Kenny (Pop).
+The voices of the original elves were provided by Len Dresslar, Don Shelton, and Joe Silvia.
+More recent voices have included Daws Butler, Paul Winchell, Don Messick, Joel Cory, Keith Chegwin, Chad Doreck, Eddie Deezen, Thom Adcox-Hernandez, Mona Marshall, Phil Vischer, Mike Nawrocki, and Dino Andrade.
+Since 2009, the three elves are voiced by Andy Hirsch (Snap), Danny Cooksey (Crackle) and Mark Ballou (Pop).